Edgenesis/shifu.dev/docs/introduction/scenes.md

 **Smart Industrial Park**

-***Shifu*** achieves all-in-one hosting, like virtualization of the whole area, real-time positioning of equipment/people in the park, as well as energy consumption monitoring, status management, and efficient rendering of scenarios.
+***Shifu*** achieves all-in-one hosting, virtualization of the whole area, real-time positioning of equipment/people in the park, as well as energy consumption monitoring, status management, and efficient rendering of scenarios.

 **New Manufacturing**